ThePyth0nKid/pp4-myblog/TESTING.md

 Acceptance Criteria 2: Clicking on the "Delete" option should prompt me for confirmation before removing the post.

 Acceptance Criteria 3: After deletion, the post should be removed from the main blog page.

+Test result: Upon clicking the delete button, I am prompted to confirm my deletion, which also works as expected.

 <h3 id="ten">As a blogger I can enhance my blog posts with images so that I can visually engage and communicate with my audience.</h3>
 Acceptance Criteria 1: On the blog post creation/edit page, there should be an option to upload images.